 The RTA under Alternative 3 would consist of the same four proposed firing ranges as Alternative 1.
-Three ranges (Field Firing Range, Automated Combat Pistol/MP Firearms Qualification Course, and the Rifle KD Range) would be located farther to the south than under Alternative 1.
+Three ranges (Field Firing Range, Combat Pistol/Multipurpose Firearms Qualification Course and the Rifle KD Range) would be located farther to the south than under Alternative 1.
 They would be oriented north.
 The Platoon Battle Course that would be in the same location as Alternative 1 and would be oriented northeast.
 Total area of disturbance for all ranges combined would be 225 ac (91 ha).
 SDZs would encompass the Broadway and the Mount Lasso areas but would not extend over ocean waters.

+The primary difference between Alternatives 2 and 3 is the orientation of the Platoon Battle Course.
 Construction emissions that would result from the proposed construction of live-fire range training facilities and supporting facilities in Tinian for Alternative 3 are assumed to be the same as those for Alternative 1 based on the similar components of each alternative.
 Air emissions that apply to this alternative are discussed in Section 5.2.2 and are presented in Table 5.2-1.

-The operational emissions associated with military training-related emissions including those from barge and training vehicle operations at or around Tinian are also assumed to be the same as those for Alternative 1 and are summarized in Table 5.2-2.
+The operational emissions associated with military training-related emissions including those from aircraft, barge, and training vehicle operations at or around Tinian are also assumed to be the same as those for Alternative 1 and are summarized in Table 5.2-2.